Mohit505Git/Digital-Gimbal/README.md

 # Digital gimbal for rotation about z axis for a raspberry pi using a raspberry pi camera.

 I was inspired to work on this project mainly because of the application and the need for digital image stabilisation on aerial robotics platforms.
 A mechanical gimbal is a very bulky and redundant solution for the above purpose.
-Also, mechanical gimbals are hard to mount on small platforms and consume power which can be used to enhance the drone flight time.
+Also, mechanical gimbals are hard to mount on small platforms and consume power, this power can be otherwise used to enhance the flight time of the drone.
+Moreover this algorthim depend uses only optical flow thus no external IMU or gyro is required.

 ### Prerequisites and Installing

-1) One must have a raspberry pi and a raspberry pi camera attached to it(I would recommend version 2 of the camera for best results)
+1) One must have a raspberry pi and a raspberry pi camera attached to it (I would recommend version 2 of the camera for best results)
-2) Also install Opencv, numpy, imutils,as essential modules for the raspberry pi camera.
+2) Also install Opencv, numpy, imutils, as essential modules for the raspberry pi camera.
   * You can get numpy and imutils using pip.
   * To get basic camera feed see the following and refer to https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/